ezcatdb/molbiol_lung_corpus-guidelines/_entity/GGPs.md

 </div>

-<a href="https://en.wikipedia.org/wiki/Chemokine">Chemokines</a>, such as IL-8, and their corresponding receptors, which are composed of proteins, are categorized into this entity.
+<a href="https://en.wikipedia.org/wiki/Chemokine">Chemokines</a>, such as IL-8, and <a href="https://en.wikipedia.org/wiki/Chemokine_receptor">their corresponding receptors</a>, which are composed of proteins, are categorized into this entity.

 <!-- details -->